-Sara Dick • Cabell Hall, Room 110
+Sara Dick • CTC, Room 127

-Phone: 304-696-3366 or 1-866-N-ROLLED (1-866-676-5533) • E-mail: crouse@marshall.edu
+Phone: (304) 696-3366 or 1-866-N-ROLLED (1-866-676-5533) • E-mail: crouse@mctc.edu

-^{1.} Students may enter this program with no prior experience, but must complete approved Child Development Apprenticeship before being eligible for graduation.
+Students may enter this program with no prior experience, but must complete approved Child Development Apprenticeship before being eligible for graduation.

-^{2.} Child Development Associate (CDA) may fulfill 12 credit hours of electives in Occupational Component Electives, otherwise contact advisor for selecting courses to fulfill this requirement.
+Child Development Associate (CDA) may fulfill 12 credit hours of electives in Occupational Component Electives, otherwise contact advisor for selecting courses to fulfill this requirement.

-^{3.} Students must complete a minimum of 3 credit hours with Marshall Community & Technical College to establish academic residency.
+Students must complete a minimum of 3 credit hours with Marshall Community & Technical College to establish academic residency.

-^{4.} Fulfills MCTC General Education and State Communication Skills requirement for Occupational Development Degree.
+Fulfills MCTC General Education and State Communication Skills requirement for Occupational Development Degree.

-^{5.} Six total Quantitative Skills/Laboratory Science Experience credits are required for Occupational Development Degree and General Education Core.
+Six total Quantitative Skills/Laboratory Science Experience credits are required for Occupational Development Degree and General Education Core.
 At least one college-level mathematics course must be selected from: MAT 115, MAT 145, or MAT 150.
 Students may complete the six credit requirement with a second college-level mathematics course or select a laboratory science course from the following: SCI 110, SCI 120, or SCI 201.

-^{6.} To fulfill Social Science Course requirements for Occupational Development and General Education Core Degree select from EC 102, SS 201, SS 210, or SS 215.
+To fulfill Social Science Course requirements for Occupational Development and General Education Core Degree select from EC 102, SS 201, SS 210, or SS 215.

-^{7.} Must provide documentation of West Virginia Department of Education and the Bureau of Apprenticeship and Training "Child Development Specialist" completion to have credit recorded immediately prior to graduation.
+Must provide documentation of West Virginia Department of Education and the Bureau of Apprenticeship and Training "Child Development Specialist" completion to have credit recorded immediately prior to graduation.

-^{8.} A letter must be received from employer to verify this employment.
+A letter must be received from employer to verify this employment.

-^{9.} Maximum of 2,400 contact hours of on-the-job training, converted to credit hours on a ratio of 200:1, can be counted toward the A.A.S. degree.
+Maximum of 2,400 contact hours of on-the-job training, converted to credit hours on a ratio of 200:1, can be counted toward the A.A.S. degree.